 All general ledger entries, including audit adjusting entries, reclassification entries, and other such journal entries, should be supported by journal vouchers or other documentation, which should include a reasonable explanation of each entry.
+In general, do not use journal entries to record common transactions, such as customer billings or supplier invoices.
 Examples of such journal entries include:

 - Recording of noncash transactions

 - Corrections of posting errors

-- Nonrecurring accruals of income and expenses
+- · Nonrecurring accruals of income and expenses

 - Bank account transfers